JinkiJung/Tasc/docs/source/basicConcept.rst

   given: some contexts
   when: Condition initiates Tasc
   who: Terminus who performs Tasc
-  do: Action should be performed in Tasc
+  do: Action should be performed
   until: Condition that terminates Tasc
   following: Instruction to guide [who]
-  resulting: Measurements and evaluation of performance (future feature)
+  resulting: Evaluation of performance (future feature)

 Scenario
 ^^^^^^^^